his October, I learned that I'd received the honor of receiving a travel scholarship to attend the Nobel Week events in Stockholm, Sweden.

-I was far beyond excited, and this is not the first opportunity the National Society of High School Scholars has opened up to me.
+I was far beyond excited, and this is not the first opportunity the National Society of HIgh School Scholars has opened up to me.
 During my time as a member and an Ambassador, I've been fortunate to have had the opportunity to attend the multiple Scholar's Day events, connect with universities around the world, and apply for scholarships.
+NSHSS opens doors.

 When I arrived in Sweden at Stockholm University, I wasn't quite sure what to expect, but I ended up being surprised at how different - yet similar - it was to my home country.
 Just as valuable as the time spent attending the Nobel events (I think) was the opportunity to experience another culture.
 During my time in Sweden I visited ruins in Sigtuna (the country's oldest town), ventured down the streets of Gamla Stan, and saw other cultural sites liek the Vasa museum built around a legendary warship!
 I was able to explore a new country while befriending other NSHSS students like me from different parts of the world.